MachineLemonade/docs/docs/getting-started.md

 - Add DAGs in the `dags` directory
 - Add custom airflow plugins in the `plugins` directory
 - Python packages can go in `requirements.txt`.
-By default, you get all the python packages required to run airflow.
+By default, you get all the python packages required to run Airflow.
-- OS level packages  can go in `packages.txt`
+- OS-level packages  can go in `packages.txt`
 - Any environment variable overrides can go in `Dockerfile` (_note_: with Astronomer 0.7, you can also inject env vars directly through the UI)

 If you are unfamiliar with Alpine Linux, look here for some examples of what